idadencker/CDS_vis24/assignment_1/README.md

 - 1 requirenments file
 - in folder for storing input data
 - out folder for holding the saved results
-- src folder containing the 2 scripts for conduction image search
+- src folder containing the 2 scripts for implementing image search

 ## Reproducibility